Leigh-Ola/VueJs-Group-Chat-App/article/README.md

 ```javascript
   channel = pusher.subscribe(channelId);
 ```
 - Then we bind a function to listen for `message-in` events on that channel.
-This function gets triggered everytime there's a new message on the channel.
-It then adds the message data to our vue instance.
+This function gets triggered every time there's a new message on the channel.
+It then adds the message data to our Vue instance.
 ```javascript
   channel.bind("message-in", (data) => {
     /* some other code */